Here is an updated online version of the 2013 white paper, “Flare Gas Measurement Using Thermal Mass Flow Meters,” by Bob Steinberg.

 Wide Turndown Ratio Required – It is critically important that the instrument can measure extremely low flow associated with normal venting conditions while simultaneously accurately measuring extremely high flow during an emergency or upset situation.

 Environmental Regulations – Flow meters must meet accuracy and calibration requirements established by the EPA and emissions trading regulations.
-Some environmental agencies and emissions trading regulations require flow meters to be accurate to ±5% or better, as referenced in 40 CFR 98.3.
+Some ecological agencies and emissions trading regulations require flow meters to be accurate to ±5% or better, as referenced in 40 CFR 98.3.

 Pipe Access Limited – Access to areas where flow meters must be installed, serviced, and maintained can be challenging in flare gas applications.
 Ultrasonic spool-type meters typically require lengthy shutdown time and high labor costs to install and maintain these meters.